 - Foraminal cervical stenosis – a narrowing of the cervical foramen, which are the nerve root passageways in the neck area

 There are alternatives to traditional open back surgery, however.
 Laser Spine Institute has used minimally invasive procedures to help tens of thousands of people around the world find meaningful relief from back pain.
 Contact us for more information about our minimally invasive, outpatient procedures that can address the source of your pain and have shorter recovery periods than traditional open back surgery.
-The experts at Laser Spine Institute are ready to talk to you about your chronic upper back pain.
-We’ll also be happy to review your MRI or CT scan, completely free of charge.
+We are ready to talk to you about your chronic upper back pain.